BijelicLukas/Unity-Tutorial-Test/README.md

 This should work for now, we can't die, but we'll get there next, but first: **Nice Time to Commit 👁️👁️**

 ### Highscore
-> Alright how about we make the game UI into a prefab?
-I would recommand to make an empty Gameobject and putting the Canvas and EventSystem in it.<br>
+Alright how about we make the game UI into a prefab?
+I would recommend to make an empty GameObject and putting the Canvas and EventSystem in it.
-> Next up we will write some Text. <br>
+Next up we will write some Text.
-> Add in the Canvas "Text - TextMeshPro", there might appear something to install, just install it and continue.<br>
+Add in the Canvas "Text - TextMeshPro", there might appear something to install, just install it and continue.

-> We will need 4 things:
+We will need 4 things:

-> * A Text that says "Score"
+* A Text that says "Score"
-> * A Score that we will change during the game
+* A Score that we will change during the game
-> * A Text that says Highscore
+* A Text that says Highscore
-> * The highscore that we will change at the beginning at the game
+* The highscore that we will change at the beginning at the game

-> Again play a bit with the Anchors of the UI. <br>
+Again play a bit with the Anchors of the UI.
-> Write at the Text Input the information you need, like for the Score-Text you could write "Score:"<br>
+Write at the Text Input the information you need, like for the Score-Text you could write "Score:"

-> For things like the actual Score, we can write anything because we will change it with code. <br>
+For things like the actual Score, we can write anything because we will change it with code.
-> You can also change the size and font and whatnot inside the TextMeshProUI.<br>
+You can also change the size and font and whatnot inside the TextMeshProUI.

-> Next up the script.
-I will do just one script and give it to our Canvas and call it the ScoreManager.<br>
+Next up the script.
+I will do just one script and give it to our Canvas and call it the ScoreManager.
-> But before we need to change a bit in the other scripts:
+But before we need to change a bit in the other scripts:

-> First up we will need to add the following in the PlayerData
+First up we will need to add the following in the `PlayerData`
 ```C#
 public class PlayerData : ScriptableObject
 {